-This prospectus relates to the issuance by us of up to an aggregate of 16,213,419 shares of our common stock, par value \$0.0001 per share (the "Common Stock") consisting of (i) up to 5,450,000 shares of Common Stock that are issuable upon the exercise of 5,450,000 warrants (the "Sponsor Warrants") originally issued to JAR Sponsor, LLC (the "Sponsor") in private placements at a price of \$1.00 per warrant in connection with the initial public offering (the "L&F IPO") of L&F Acquisition Corp., a Cayman Islands exempted company ("L&F"), (ii) up to 2,138,430 shares of Common Stock that are issuable upon the exercise of 2,138,430 warrants (the "Underwriter Warrants") originally issued to Jefferies LLC, the underwriter of the L&F IPO, in private placements at a price of approximately \$1.21 per warrant in connection with the L&F IPO, and (iii) up to 8,624,989 shares of Common Stock that are issuable upon the exercise of 8,624,989 warrants (the "Public Warrants") and, together with the Private Placement Warrants, the "Warrants") originally issued in the L&F IPO.
+This prospectus relates to the issuance by us of up to an aggregate of 16,213,419 shares of our common stock, par value \$0.0001 per share (the "Common Stock") consisting of (i) up to 5,450,000 shares of Common Stock that are issuable upon the exercise of 5,450,000 warrants (the "Sponsor Warrants") originally issued to JAR Sponsor, LLC (the "Sponsor") in private placements at a price of \$1.00 per warrant in connection with the initial public offering (the "L&F IPO") of L&F Acquisition Corp., a Cayman Islands exempted company ("L&F"), (ii) up to 2,138,430 shares of Common Stock that are issuable upon the exercise of 2,138,430 warrants (the "Underwriter Warrants" and, together with the Sponsor Warrants, the "Private Placement Warrants") originally issued to Jefferies LLC, the underwriter of the L&F IPO, in private placements at a price of approximately \$1.21 per warrant in connection with the L&F IPO, and (iii) up to 8,624,989 shares of Common Stock that are issuable upon the exercise of 8,624,989 warrants (the "Public Warrants" and, together with the Private Placement Warrants, the "Warrants") originally issued in the L&F IPO.
 Each Warrant entitles the holder thereof to purchase one share of our Common Stock at a price of \$11.50 per share.
 We will receive the proceeds from any exercise of any Warrants for cash, which amount of aggregate proceeds, assuming the exercise of all Warrants, would be \$186.5 million.
-We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock, the last reported sales price for which was \$1.33 per share on March 28, 2023.
-If the market price for our Common Stock is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise their Warrants.
-This prospectus also relates to the issuance by us of up to 173,155 shares of Common Stock issuable upon the exercise of certain outstanding options assumed by us in connection with the consummation of the Business Combination (the "IDX Options").
+We believe the likelihood that warrant holders will exercise their Warrants.
+This prospectus also relates to the issuance by us of up to 173,155 shares of Common Stock issuable upon the exercise of common Stock issuable upon the exercise of and two former consultants of ID Experts Holdings, Inc., a Delaware corporation ("IDX") whose positions were terminated prior to the Business Combination (the "IDX").